adavisfoy/group_2_project/README.md

      - Evaluation of how 'Tornado Alley' may be changing over time.

+## Data Cleaning

-## Machine Learning Model
+## Machine Learning Models

+Prior to applying either model the dataset is accessed in the database via PySpark, then converted to a Pandas df, and data types are converted to appropriate.
+The dataset is assigne the input and output variable then split in to training and testing data.

 1. Determine tornado's EF score based on these metrics: number of injuries, number of fatalities, loss ($), crop loss($), length (mi), and width (yds)
    - **Random Forest**
-      We used Random Forest to determine which features were most significant in predicting EF rating
+      We started with Random Forest which returned an accuracy of 0.55625.
+The group decided this was too low and used the feature imporance plot to determine which features were most significant in predicting EF rating so we could apply it to a logistic regression instead.
 ![Feature Importance](https://github.com/adavisfoy/group_2_project/blob/20402cb68e114dadb272f1f0eaa03d847215ad3f/ML/Final%20ML%20Models/Images/RF_FeatureImportance.png)

       From this plot we determined that the Loss, Width, and Length were the top contributers to EF rating.

    - **Logistic Regression**